 London, W1D 3QB

-In these Terms of Service (“Terms”), “we,”“us,”“our” or “Twilio” will refer to Twilio Inc., 375 Beale Street, Suite 300, San Francisco, CA 94105 and the terms “you,”“your” and “Customer” will refer to you.
-To be eligible to register for a Twilio account in order to use the Twilio Services, you must review and accept these Terms by clicking on the “I Accept” or “Get Started” button or other mechanism provided.
-If you are registering for a Twilio account in order to use the Twilio Services on behalf of an organization, then you are agreeing to these Terms for that organization and promising to Twilio that you have the authority to bind that organization to these Terms (and, in which case, the terms “you” and “your” or “Customer” will refer to that organization).
-The exception to this is if that organization has a separate written agreement with Twilio covering the use of the Twilio Services, in which case that agreement will govern such use.
+In these Terms of Service (hereafter “Agreement” or “Terms”), “we,”“us,”“our” or “Twilio” will refer collectively to Twilio Inc., 375 Beale Street, Suite 300, San Francisco, CA 94105 and its subsidiary, SendGrid, Inc., 1801 California Street, Suite 500, Denver, Colorado 80202, and the terms “you,”“your” and “Customer” will refer to you.
+To be eligible to register for a Twilio account in order to use the Services, you must review and accept these Terms by clicking on the “I Accept” or “Get Started” button or other mechanism provided.
+If you are registering for a Twilio account in order to use the Services on behalf of an organization, then you are agreeing to these Terms for that organization and promising to Twilio that you have the authority to bind that organization to these Terms (and, in which case, the terms “you” and “your” or “Customer” will refer to that organization).
+The exception to this is if that organization has a separate written agreement with Twilio covering the use of the Services, in which case that agreement will govern such use.

 IMPORTANT NOTE: THESE TERMS LIMIT OUR LIABILITY TO YOU.
 For more details, go to Section 14.